Interest Rate Insights

 Market Insights: Interest Rates in New Zealand

-In its April assessment of rates, the Reserve Bank of New Zealand (RBNZ) held the Official Cash Rate (OCR) steady at 2.25 percent.
-In our view, that is exactly the right call given where the New Zealand economy sits right now.
+In it's May Monetary Policy Statement, the Reserve Bank of New Zealand held the Official Cash Rate (OCR) steady at 2.25 percent.

 We are not recommending short-term fixes of six to twelve months for most borrowers right now.
-While those rates look attractive in isolation, the risk of coming off a short fix and refixing into a materially higher rate environment is significant, particularly for anyone whose term expires in the second half of 2026.
+While those headline rates look attractive in isolation, the risk is rolling off a short fix and into a materially higher rate environment in the second half of 2026 or into 2027.

 Current negotiated rates